Vexilla/cli/README.md

+# Warning: Repo Archived

+**This repo is archived.
+The CLI tool is now maintained in the main monorepo: https://github.com/vexilla/vexilla/apps/cli**

 # Vexilla CLI

 This tool is meant to encompass any of the boilerplate and tasks that go along with using the Vexilla Feature Flag System.